 Finding the Age of the Bike

-To determine the age of a vintage Schwinn bicycle it's essential you find the serial number.
-This number should be stamped on the frame of your bicycle underneath the crank for bicycles built between 1948 and 1952, near the rear axle for bicycle built between 1958 and 1969, or under the Schwinn emblem at the front of the bicycle from 1970 to 1982.
+To determine the age of a vintage Schwinn bicycle, you must find the serial number.
+This number appears on the frame of your bicycle: for bicycles built between 1948 and 1952 – underneath the crank.
+A bicycle made between 1958 and 1969 – near the rear axle, and for bicycles made from 1970 to 1982 – under the Schwinn emblem at the front of the bike.

 If you Google this number, you will easily find the year of your Schwinn bicycle.